Smithsonian Student Travel | About Our Programs

-Each program focuses on a unique and relevant topic related to the important work of the Smithsonian, ranging from climate change to aerospace technology, conservation to social justice.
+Each program focuses on a unique and relevant topic related to the important work of the Smithsonian, ranging from climate change to aerospace technology, conservation to architectural design.
 By diving deep into their program theme-in locations where themes come to life-students gain a deeper understanding of our common past, actively participate in the present, and develop the tools to shape the future.

 Explore the Past